aliceriot/tmux_workshop/tmux_workshop.md

 Hooray!
 Credit for that one goes to Steve McCarthy.
 If we throw a `-h` option in there as well we'll get the same behavior we did before.)`

+#Move between panes

+OK, so once we have splits that we're working with (maybe Vim on the left and a REPL on the right) we need to move around.
+We enabled mouse support above, so really we could just click around, but we're badass hackers, right? right?

+OK well anyway, we can move relatively between panes using the `select-pane` command.
+I bind `hjkl` to this, for Vim-ness.
+The arrow keys are bound by default.

+    bind h select-pane -L
+    bind j select-pane -D
+    bind k select-pane -U
+    bind l select-pane -R

+Nice!
+If you're a vim user that will be nice and comfy.